Hydrogen fuel

 Perhaps, then, it is worth going back to basics and learning the secrets of this simple but potentially world-changing technology.
 So, let’s start at the beginning: what’s a fuel cell?

-Well, the simple answer is that it’s a particular type of component on an electrical circuit which uses a chemical reaction to produce an electrical current.
-It’s not a battery, which stores all that it needs internally and thus, runs out.
-Instead, a fuel cell receives material from outside for its chemical reaction, so it doesn’t – in principle – need to be replaced.
+Well, the simple answer is that it's a type of device in an electrical circuit that uses a chemical reaction to produce an electrical current.
+Unlike a battery, which stores all its energy internally and eventually runs out, a fuel cell relies on an external supply of fuel (like hydrogen) and an oxidizer (like oxygen).
+This means, in principle, a fuel cell doesn’t need to be replaced as long as fuel is supplied.

 Digital Edition